 The Orchestre symphonique de l’Isle is a Montreal-based ensemble comprised of about fifty semi-professional musicians from a wide range of backgrounds.
-This year the OSI is celebrating its 18th anniversary.
+This year the OSI is celebrating its 20th anniversary.
 Founded in 2001 by Dominique Piotte, the Orchestra has been conducted by Stewart Grant (2001-2002), Daniel Myssyk (2002-2004), and most recently Cristian Gort (2004-2019).
-In the fall of 2020, the OSI will be conducted by Albert Brouwer (winds), and Frédéric-Alexandre Michaud and Daniel Godin (strings).
+Hubert Tanguay-Labrosse will be conducting the orchestra as of the fall of 2022.

 The OSI aims to enhance the lives of those it serves, to value their commitment and effort, and to provide them with a progressive scope of live symphonic concerts, much to their delight.